 We have looked at different property types to understand the impact on residential and commercial sectors of our communities.
 We separated commercial hotel from the other commercial premises due to tourism being such a key component of North Yorkshire's economy.
-We have included residential institutions, so we were able to identify the change of attendance times for care and nursing homes due to the potential severity of a fire in these types of premises.
+We have included residential institution, so we were able to identify the change of attendance times for care and nursing homes due to the potential severity of a fire in these types of premises.

 The area around Harrogate accounts for 10.4% of properties across North Yorkshire.
-This comprises of 10.4% of our residential premises, 1.8% of residential institutions, 3.6% of our commercial hotels, and 9.1 % of commercial premises.
-Incident activity during the period of 21:00 to 09:00 in Harrogate accounts for 3.9% of all incidents the Service attends, with 0.8% of our total of fires occurring in the Harrogate area.
+This comprises of 9.1 % of commercial premises and 3.6% of our commercial hotels.
+It has 10.4% of our residential premises and 1.8% of residential institution.
+The period between 21:00 and 09:00 in Harrogate accounts for 3.9% of all incidents the Service attends, with 0.8% of our total of fires occurring in the Harrogate area.